Use this map while you speak

-Use the map like a route for your eyes and your sentences.
-Start with the big idea, then move through the picture in a consistent order.
-This helps you avoid jumping around and losing time.
+Start with the big idea, then move through the picture in a consistent order so you do not jump around.

 This picture shows a busy street scene.
 In the foreground, I can see a cyclist.
 On the left, there is a small shop, and on the right, a bus is stopping.
 In the background, there are tall buildings and lots of people.